Nursing Ausbildung in Germany For International Students (2026 Guide)

 Age Range

-• There isn’t a precise legal age limit in Germany.
-Nonetheless, some private organizations or initiatives might favor candidates under 30.
+• In Germany, there is no legal age restriction.
+Nonetheless, some private organizations or initiatives may favor candidates under 30.

-A signed training contract, therefore, attesting to your enrollment in the Nursing Ausbildung program from a German nursing school or workplace, is required.
+A signed training contract attesting to your enrollment in the Nursing Ausbildung program from a German nursing school or workplace is required.

-For nursing positions, a minimum of B1 German is necessary, although B2 is highly advised.
-Goethe-Institut, TELC, and ÖSD language certificates are accepted.
+For nursing positions, a minimum of B1 German proficiency is required, with B2 highly recommended.
+Goethe-Institute, TELC, and ÖSD language certificates are accepted.

-In addition, a valid 10th- or 12th-grade diploma (or its equivalent) is required.
-Furthermore, every document needs to be validated and formally translated into German.
+A valid 10th- or 12th-grade diploma (or its equivalent) is required.
+Every document needs to be validated and formally translated into German.

 You must have valid German health insurance for the entire training period.